 How might a reader apply this verse to her own life?
 Does she sense that her heart is growing cold towards the Lord?
 She should turn to the Lord and ask him to help her.
 Do someone else find that worldly interests of career and money are drawing their attention away from God?
 They should turn to him, just as the psalmist does, and ask God to help them, to influence their heart and the things their heart desires.

 Also, you will soon see that the Bible is a unified whole.
-It all connects and teaches the same message.
+It connects and teaches the same message in each of its individual parts.
 Each part repeats in a different setting what the other parts are also saying.

 Your beginning point will be a single verse.
 For example,

 John 3:16 “For God so (a) loved the world, that He (b) gave His (1)(c) only begotten Son, that whoever (d)believes in Him should not perish, but have eternal life.

 Looking up the verses in the reference column for each one of the letters in parentheses gives us the following list: